Navigating the Mandatory Real Estate Relationship Disclosurehip Disclosure: A Guide for Buyers

 When you choose to work with me, our first step will be to define the scope and nature of our partnership.
 This is outlined by the Rhode Island Mandatory Relationship Disclosure and it truly lays the groundwork for a transparent and effective relationship– crucial for navigating your most substantial financial commitment.
 I wholeheartedly believe that it’s vital to enter this journey with a comprehensive understanding of each phase of the home buying or selling journey in order to make informed, beneficial decisions.
-This starts with the Mandatory Real Estate Relationship Disclosure, a document that clarifies the various roles I can adopt to advocate on your behalf.
+This starts with the Mandatory Real Estate Relationship Disclosure, a document that clarifies the various Agency roles I can adopt to advocate on your behalf.

 Whether you’re a first-time buyer or seasoned in the market, the type of representation you choose can significantly impact your experience.
 I want to explain the roles available in Rhode Island real estate transactions, focusing on why a Designated Client Representative is your best ally in navigating the complex process of buying a home.
+This is especially critical now that you are required to sign a Buyer Broker Agreement aka BBA (or Buyer Representation Agreement) when any real estate agent shows you a property.
+That document outlines the compensation requirements should you decide to submit an offer on that property–the Mandatory Relationship Disclosure is also a required document that goes hand in hand with the BBA.
+First let’s cover the agency relationship.

 The Roles Explained